ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 For optimal disaster recovery and business continuity, we recommend implementing an SAP HANA cluster with SUSE in a single OVHcloud region.
 This allows for reduced recovery time objective (RTO) and recovery point objective (RPO) times.
 We provide a [dedicated documentation](/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_configure_sap_hana_cluster) to guide you through the configuration process.
 When implementing an SAP HANA cluster, it is important to create an anti-affinity rule to avoid running both SAP HANA databases on the same ESXi host.

 Data and log volumes in the SAP HANA database must be encrypted using the SAP HANA encryption provided by SAP.
 Starting with SAP HANA Platform 2.0 SPS 07, data and log encryption and backup encryption parameters are enabled by default during new installations.
 However, it is important to note that these parameters are not modified during upgrades from previous versions.
 We strongly recommend enabling virtual machine encryption on the hypervisor level for added security.
 Our [Virtual Machine Encryption on vSphere](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vm_encrypt) documentation provides a step-by-step guide on how to enable this feature.
+You can also utilize the vSphere Native Key Provider (vNKP) for encryption key management if you do not already have a Key Management Service (KMS).
+Our [documentation](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vm_encrypt-vnkp) provides instructions on how to use vNKP for this purpose."

 Authentication to the SAP HANA database can be performed using various methods, including password, SAML, X.509 certificate, and Kerberos.
 We recommend using a strong authentication mechanism to prevent unauthorized access to the database.
 It is also essential to review and update roles and privileges regularly to ensure appropriate access control.
 Enabling audit logs is also critical in detecting and responding to suspicious behavior.
 We recommend externalizing audit logs in the event of a compromising behavior, as outlined in [SAP Note 2624117](https://me.sap.com/notes/0002624117).